NathanaelA/nativescript-liveedit/README.md

 # NativeScript Real Time LiveEdit Ability

 A NativeScript module providing real time development for Android.
-This version is for v2.0.x of the Android Runtimes.
+This version is for v2.1.x of the Android Runtimes.
 Please note this project USED to be called NativeScript-LiveSync, but to eliminate the confusion between the Telerik LiveSync and my LiveSync, I decided to rename my project.

+**NEWS:** NativeScript 2.1 has broken/changed something else internally in the ability for me to do hotsyncing of JavaScript.
+It syncs the new JavaScript; but somehow the old file is still being cached.
+This issue will be fixed in a future version of LiveEdit; but in the meantime this released version gives you all other functionality under the 2.1 runtimes.
+While I do consider this a **priority bug**; I still have to choose all my paid contracting work over the free work.

+It will not be fixed until I personally get totally frustrated in missing this specific functionality.

+Additionally I am willing to take **pull requests** from the community, and/or any financial/[patreon](https://www.patreon.com/NathanaelA) support to fix this.

 ## License